-You can get tax deductions on life insurance and health insurance products.
+The section 80C of the IT Act provides various tax benefits on insurance products.
+You can get tax deductions on insurance such as life and health insurance products.
 Premiums payable on life insurance gives you tax deductions upto INR 1.5 lakh under Section 80C.
 However, to get the tax deduction under Section 80C, the premium paid must not be more than 10% of the sum assured if the policy is issued after April 1, 2012.
 For policies issued before April 1, 2012, the premium paid must not be more than 20% of the sum assured.
 Tax exemptions are given on the maturity amount if the premium paid does not exceed 10% and 20% of the sum assured for policies issued after and before April 1, 2012, respectively.
-This benefit is provided under Section 10(10D) of the IT Act.
+This tax benefit is provided under Section 10(10D) of the IT Act.

 How Do These Tax Benefits Work Out?